 The federal HR workforce plays a critical role in bringing the most talented people into government and ensuring they have what they need to succeed.
-To secure the strength of their workforce, agencies must invest in the next generation of HR leaders.
+Agencies must invest in the next generation of HR leaders to secure the strength of their workforce.

 The Emerging HR Leaders Forum is a professional development program for HR employees early in their federal careers.
 Participants develop the knowledge, perspective and professional network necessary to manage effectively and lead in the federal HR community.

 After graduation, emerging HR leaders build on the connections they developed by joining the Partnership’s Leadership Alumni Network.
 Multiple cohorts of the program graduate each year, providing them with an ever-growing network of federal HR professionals to engage with and learn from.